 Encrypting data is an additional method to keep sensitive information, such as FERPA-related information, research participant personal information, or job candidate information, hidden from those who do not need or should not have access to it.
-There are multiple ways of encrypting data, but two options that have been tested on campus are: VeraCrypt, a software-based encryption utility or hardware-based encrypted external USB flash drives.
+There are multiple ways of encrypting data.
+One option tested on campus is VeraCrypt, a software-based encryption utility.

 Software-based encryption utility (VeraCrypt)